Hamster45105/SpotifyLikedToPlaylist/README.md

 CLIENT_ID - Spotify API Client ID

 CLIENT_SECRET - Spotify API Client Secret

-REDIRECT_URL - Should be the same as what is in the Spotify developer dashboard

 NEW_PLAYLIST_URL - Playlist to convert liked songs into